Asbestos in Concrete

 How to Identify Asbestos in Concrete

 Asbestos in concrete can be hard to identify, as the sheets appear very similar to non-asbestos concrete.
-Sometimes, it is possible to see flecks of asbestos within the sheets, but this is not a reliable means of identification.

-The best way to know for certain whether the concrete at your property contains asbestos is to contact a professional asbestos surveyor.
+The only way to know for certain whether the concrete at your property contains asbestos is to contact a professional asbestos surveyor.
 They can thoroughly assess the materials at your site and collect samples for laboratory testing.
 Depending on your plans, you will require either an asbestos management survey, an asbestos demolition survey or an asbestos refurbishment survey.

 Safely Manage Asbestos in Concrete with EMS

-EMS is an expert, UKAS-accredited asbestos consultancy that has been conducting asbestos surveys in Worcester , Hereford, Cardiff & across the surrounding UK since 2003.
+EMS is an expert, UKAS-accredited asbestos consultancy that has been conducting asbestos surveys in Worcester, Hereford, Cardiff & across the surrounding UK since 2003.
 We offer reliable, effective services and can help you maintain legal compliance and safety.

 FAQs